 I started with the coconut flour pumpkin recipe from last fall and adapted it for grated zucchini.
-That recipe calls for 4! eggs.
-But this is just the way to make coconut flour work.
+That recipe calls for 4 eggs!
+But this is just one way to make coconut flour work.
 However, I wanted to see if I could somehow cut that number down a bit.

 Since this recipe is made with coconut flour it is grain-free (and paleo-friendly) and also gluten-free, and no refined sugar is used either.

 Now if this doesn’t spell healthy breakfast for you….I don’t know what does!

 If you wanted to veganize these muffins you could try replacing all the eggs with ‘flax eggs‘.
 But I haven’t tried it yet.

 If you don’t have or don’t want to use flax, you could just double the number of eggs called for.